Condenser Mic FAQ

-A: Please remember that the higher quality the microphone, the more sensitive it will be.
-The more sensitive the microphone, the more noise it may pick up—bringing with it unwanted ambient sound like typing and mouse clicks.
+A: The mic with higher quality will be more sensitive, and it will pick up more noise - unwanted ambient sound like typing and mouse clicks.
 Unless you’re recording in a vacuum, it’s impossible to get rid of all ambient sound from recordings.
 However, there are several things we can do to decrease it as much as possible.

-To access the gain input in your PC’s control panel, go to the Start Menu/Control Panel/ Hardware and Sound/ Sound
+- To access the gain input in your PC’s control panel, go to Start Menu/Control Panel/ Hardware and Sound/ Sound

-Finally, please make sure you are in a quiet room, any noise created by keyboard, mouse or fan may be picked up as noise.
+3. Make sure you are in a quiet room, any noise created by keyboard, mouse or fan may be picked up.

-In addition to proper gain staging, its important to isolate the sound source within the recording space.
-Here’s an article from Sound on Sound Magazine that explains heavy-duty solutions to soundproofing: http://www.soundonsound.com/sos/may08/articles/soundproofing.htm.
+In addition to proper gain staging, it’s important to isolate the sound source within the recording space.
+Here’s an article from Sound on Sound Magazine that explains heavy-duty solutions to soundproofing, please have a check;

 Q: CAN I USE USB MICROPHONE WITH MY IPHONE OR IPAD?

 A: We don’t recommend you to do that since usb microphone is designed for computer.
-But if you really want, You will have to purchase some additional hardware to make everything work perfectly.
+But if need be , You will have to purchase some additional hardware to make everything work perfectly.
 The most important thing you’ll need is a Lightnight to USB camera adapter, which you can learn about here. http://store.apple.com/us/product/MD821ZM/A/lightning-to-usb-camera-adapter?fnode=3a.

 Q: I'M EXPERIENCING A HIGH-PITCHED "WHINE" IN MY SOUND.